Grundy County Highway Department History

 Bridge enthusiasts have been visiting historic looking Five Mile Bridge carrying Old Stage Road over the Illinois & Michigan Canal and Trail since it opened in 1995.
 Located west of Morris, the name comes from its location being five miles from both of the towns of Morris and Seneca.
 The structure was recognized by the Federal Highway Administration for its unique design and for being the first timber arch bridge in Illinois.
 The bridge replaced a small streel truss structure that had become obsolete and was not capable of handling today’s traffic loads.

 A major county bridge that also has some history is the Pine Bluff Road Bridge over the Mazon River.
 The first bridge crossing here was a wooden structure referred to as a covered bridge, although it was not actually covered.
 Though its year of construction is unknown, it was probably built in the mid to late 1800’s.
-The name was given due to the vertical red wooden boards that were on its sides to keep horse from being spooked by the water flowing beneath it.
+The name was given due to the vertical red wooden boards that were on its sides to keep horses from being spooked by the water flowing beneath it.
 This bridge was replaced by a metal truss structure in 1911.
 This structure was then replaced with the 3rd bridge in 1958 with a steel I-beam bridge and was relocated just a few feet north of its predecessor.
 The 2nd bridge abutments can still be seen just south of the current bridge.
 The third bridge stood until 2010 when it was replaced by the current structure in the same location.

 The Highway Department has had its share of difficult circumstances as well.
 The most difficult time began in the early evening of December 5th, 2007, when the Department suffered a major fire.
 The fire destroyed nearly all of its equipment and a total loss of the building and garage located on DuPont Road.
 All of the Department’s plow trucks, pickups/SUVs (except 1), tools and other maintenance supplies were lost.
 Fortunately, no one was in the building at the time and most of the Department’s paper files survived.
 The fire is believed to have been caused by a hydraulic line leak in one of the county snow plow trucks that was ignited either by a hot engine or a short circuit.
 The total loss was estimated to be around $2 million dollars.